Skip to main content

 Testosterone provides a countervailing biochemical influence.
 Its primary benefit comes from its anabolic effect on muscle tissue.
 By promoting muscle protein synthesis, it increases the overall mass of the body’s primary glucose disposal tissue.
 On a cellular level, testosterone has been shown to improve insulin signaling pathways, potentially increasing the expression and translocation of GLUT4 transporters to the cell membrane.

 This can enhance the muscle’s ability to take up glucose, partially offsetting the inhibitory effects of the Randle Cycle.
-Furthermore, by improving and reducing visceral adiposity, testosterone reduces the baseline level of inflammation and circulating FFAs, creating a more favorable metabolic milieu from the start.
+Furthermore, by improving body composition and reducing visceral adiposity, testosterone reduces the baseline level of inflammation and circulating FFAs, creating a more favorable metabolic milieu from the start.

 Another layer of complexity involves cellular remodeling.
 Long-term GH administration has been shown to induce a shift in muscle fiber composition, favoring an increase in the proportion of type IIx fibers.
 These fibers are more glycolytic and are known to be more insulin-resistant than the oxidative type I fibers.
 Testosterone therapy, particularly when combined with resistance exercise, promotes the health and function of all muscle fiber types, potentially counteracting this negative structural change.